carlosperate/micropython-driver-workshop/workshop/part-4/README.md

 Because the values stored in the registers represent a value within a range from 0 to 2g (as this is the default max range configured in the MMA8653FC part).

-So, assuming you are only reading the MSB register (8-bits), maximum register value is 255 and that represents 2000mg.
+So, assuming you are only reading the MSB register (8-bits), the maximum register value will represent 2000mg.

 - What can we do to change the range from 0-255 to 0-2000?
 - Does that give us the right result all the time?